tiayyba/CYT180_Lab10/index.md

 Your submission must include a **PDF report** containing screenshots and explanations.
 Follow all instructions carefully — submissions that do not meet these requirements may not be accepted.

-## 🧾 2.
-Required Contents of the PDF Report

 Your PDF must include the following sections:

 1. **Title Page**